Anurag3703/Anurag3703/README.md

 ###

-<p align="left">A startup idea 💡 focused on building a B2B solution for telecommunications companies 📱 to detect and prevent fraudulent activities using AI  and machine learning 🧠. <br>Currently, we are collaborating with the Hungarian National Innovation Agency 🇭🇺 to develop a proof of concept.<br> This project is focused on providing scalable and secure 🔒 solutions to telecom providers, reducing financial losses 💸 and improving customer security 🔐.<br> The system will be multilingual 🌐, allowing telecom companies worldwide to use it without language barriers.</p>
+<p align="left">An AI-powered Scam Detection System in collaboration with the Hungarian National Innovation Agency 🇭🇺.<br>
+  - Focused on detecting and preventing fraudulent activities in telecommunications.
+  - Multilingual system to cater to telecom companies worldwide 🌐.
+  - Aimed at reducing financial losses 💸 and improving customer security 🔐.</p>

 ###